THE TOOL BAG

 14. The Cloud

 The ‘Cloud’ is a wonderful illusion of safety, time-management and cost-effective storage but the ‘global’ reality is somewhat different in my experience; slow upload speeds, mounting storage costs and asset-rights question marks all leave us a little confounded by something that should be straight forward.
 I do use The Cloud, it’s the third backup I maintain of my super-important images, the ones that I just couldn’t live without, but everything else stays local to keep costs down and access fast.
 I do not store my images on free sites, I do not use Flickr, I do not use any site that proclaims free storage because I do not trust them when it comes to copyright.
-Instead I use paid-for services such as Photoshelter and Dropbox Pro to maintain seamless mirrors of folders on my production box.
+Instead I use paid-for services such as BackBlaze and Dropbox Pro to maintain seamless mirrors of folders on my production box.
 Simples.